krasimir/chrome-ticker/README.md

-chrome-ticker
+Chrome-Ticker
 =============

-Chrome extension which replaces the boring new-tab page
+Chrome extension which replaces the boring new-tab page.